ChiragKotian/mitacs_report/README.md

 # mitacs_report
-Here you will find the report to the work I have done in my MITACS internship
+Here you will find the report on the work I did in my MITACS GRI-2024 internship